dosipod/SrWiki/Sound-Settings.md

 ## Digital Input (I2S)
 _to be written_

-## AGC - improved autonomous gain control
+## AGC - improved Autonomous Gain Control
 _to be written_